-Beginning in November 2021, we offered for sale a maximum of \$5,500,000 of 2021 Debentures and warrants to purchase shares of our common stock at an exercise price of \$0.4125 per share in an aggregate amount equal to one-half of the aggregate purchase price for the 2021 Debentures.
-From December 1, 2021 through January 4, 2022, we completed multiple closings of the November 2021 Debenture Offering in which we sold an aggregate of \$2,500,000 of 2021 Debentures and issued an aggregate of 3,030,304 Warrants to the investors.
-On March 9, 2022, we closed the November 2021 Debenture Offering.
+During November 2021, we commenced an offering of a maximum of \$5,500,000 of 2021 Debentures and warrants to purchase shares of our common stock at an exercise price of \$0.4125 per share in an aggregate amount equal to one-half of the aggregate purchase price for the 2021 Debentures.
 The proceeds of the November 2021 Debenture Offering will be used to fund our investment in the Quinn River Joint Venture.